I once was a young man,

 Now, it's barrooms and alleys

-low peaks
+There's low peaks

 mostly valley's

-Lord, I'm glad for what my moma can't see
+I'm glad my mom can't see.

 And I once was a young man